truenas/documentation/content/SCALE/SCALEReleaseNotes.md

   The OpenVPN Client service was also removed but has no equivalent application.
   Please seek an alternate solution if this was a required service.

+* OneDrive Cloud Credential removed: the backend python module is deprecated since 2016 and is incompatible with SCALE 23.10.
+  Users are encouraged to switch to an alternate Cloud Storage provider for any existing OneDrive Cloud Sync tasks before upgrading to SCALE 23.10.

 * Storage changes
 * Apps changes